louiesch/galactic-age-calc/README.md

 ## Description

 _This project was made for my week 5 independent Friday project at Epicodus.
 The primary purpose is to practice testing each part of the application using Jest.
-As such there is no UI in place._
+As such there is no UI in place.
+This program calculates the user's age in years on various planets in our solar system.
+For instance, I am 23 years old on Earth, but since a year on Mars is equal to 1.88 Earth years, I am only 12 years old on Mars.
+The program also calculates the amount of years the user has left to live based on the average life expectancy, and adjusts the number for each planet's different orbital speed._

 ## Setup/Installation Requirements